jhiney/tickertron/README.md

 # tickertron

-Tickertron is a simple browser-based stock watcher that displays stock market price information without the information overload of traditional stock watchers.
+Tickertron is a simple, browser-based stock watcher that displays stock price information without the information overload of traditional stock watchers.
 Made with [React](https://reactjs.org/), [finnhub.io](https://finnhub.io/), and [react-bootsrap](https://react-bootstrap.github.io/).

 ![GitHub Logo](/public/tickertronexample.png)

 ## Quick Start
 Open [http://jhiney.dev/tickertron](http://jhiney.dev/tickertron) to view tickertron in the browser.

 `/` will activate Tickertron.
-Type in your favorite ticker(s) to see the intraday trend, current price, % Gain/Loss and previous close.
+Type in your favorite ticker(s) to see the intraday trend, current price, % gain/loss and previous close.
 Clicking an indivdual ticker will bring up a minute-by-minute chart of intraday price changes.

 Multiple tickers are supported by placing a "," between each ticker.
 For example : `msft,aapl,net,crm` will run the Microsoft, Apple, Cloudflare, and SalesForce respectively.